 Easy chicken tortilla soup in pot garnished with tortilla strips, jalapeños and cilantro

 • Bone Broth Makes All The Difference.
-Use low-sodium bone broth or easily make your own chicken broth.
+Use low-sodium bone broth or easily make your own chicken stock.

 • Adjust The Spice.
 Do you like it spicy?
 Add some extra jalapeños into the mix.